perfect-oblivion/action-service-responder/README.md

 This will copy the asr.php configuration file to your config folder.

 ## Usage
-In my opinion, one benefit ASR has over the traditional MVC style, is clarity, the narrow class responsibility, fewer dependencies, and overall organization.
-When all three components are used together, the consistency, integrity, and clarity really shows.
+In my opinion, the benefits of ASR has over traditional MVC, is clarity, narrow class responsibility, fewer dependencies, and overall organization.

 In my example-case below, I'll use all three components(Action, Service and Responder) along with the service validator.
 If you prefer, you can choose to mix and match, using only the components you need.

  ### Case: User submits a comment to a message board.

  **ROUTES**